n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 >
 > Note, also, that the `CONSONANT_PLACEHOLDER` class is unioned with
 > the `CONSONANT` class for the purpose of syllable identification,
-> even those these two classes should remain separate in general.
+> even those these two classes are treated separately in general.

 > Note: the _gb_ identification class includes several "generic base"
 > codepoints that are often used in real-world text runs to act as